Qwinn1/forktools/README.md

-# forktools
+# Qwinn's forktools

-# Several command line tools to greatly simply CLI maintenance of one or many forks of Chia crypto coins
+### Several command line tools to greatly simply CLI maintenance of one or many forks of Chia crypto coins

 I created these CLI scripts, currently only for Ubuntu environment (Windows versions may be added later), because I am currently farming 21 separate Chia forks and maintenance started becoming a chore, having to CD into the fork's hidden directories to view logs or config files, or to the fork-blockchain directory and . ./activate to issue any